mikaelvesavuori/cloud-developer-basics/02-vms-and-networking/README.md

 ## Learning objectives and services covered

-At the end of this session you will have enough understanding and know-how to set up an application using App Engine and Compute Engine, you will understand the central concerns of virtualization, and you will be able to provision a VPC with firewall rules to secure your instance.
+At the end of this session you will have enough understanding and know-how to set up an application using App Engine and Compute Engine, you will understand the central concerns of virtualization, and you will be able to provision firewall rules to secure your App Engine instance.

 Services covered:

 - App Engine
 - Compute Engine
-- VPC

 ## Virtualization is the core of the cloud...